 The primary goal of WPSA Virtual Communities is to provide additional opportunities for intellectual exchange beyond the yearly in-person conference.
-Such opportunities may be of particular benefit to WPSA members who find it difficult to travel to the conference because of distance, financial cost, time constraints, family obligations, holiday conflicts, personal and public health challenges, national and international travel restrictions, the carbon impact of air travel, or any other reason.
-But WPSA Virtual Communities can potentially benefit all members, regardless of ability to attend the in-person conference, by enabling forms of scholarly engagement beyond those possible during a 3-day annual conference, democratizing accessibility to professional networks, broadening participation in WPSA, and providing more time and space to deepen intellectual exchange.
+Such opportunities may be of particular benefit to those who find it difficult to travel to the conference because of distance, financial cost, time constraints, family obligations, holiday conflicts, personal and public health challenges, national and international travel restrictions, the carbon impact of air travel, or any other reason.
+Regardless of one’s ability to attend the in-person conference, though, WPSA Virtual Communities can also benefit members by enabling forms of scholarly engagement beyond those possible during a 3-day annual conference, democratizing accessibility to professional networks, broadening participation in WPSA, and providing more time and space to deepen intellectual exchange.
 In time, we hope that WPSA Virtual Communities will be part of a set of measures that simultaneously advance the professional aims of the WPSA, reduce the extent to which WPSA externalizes the climate-related costs of its activities, and lead the way towards lower-carbon forms of scholarly life.

 In accordance with WPSA values, WPSA Virtual Communities will be inclusive, accessible, respectful, and welcoming.
 Virtual Communities will strive to actively support the professional development of members of historically disadvantaged groups within academia.
 Cognizant of the challenges entailed in connecting through the screen amidst the demands of ordinary life, Virtual Communities will aspire to nurture community ties by including space for socializing.